codewisenate/digital-gov-block-theme-supplemental/README.md

 ```
 npm run build
 ```
-Files from this command will be found in `/dist/assets/` – these files can then be uploaded to the Media Library and enqueued for Public or Admin use (or both) respectively.
+Files from this command will be found in `/dist/assets/` – as noted above these files can then be uploaded to the Media Library and enqueued for Public or Admin use (or both) respectively.
+By default only styles are provided for enqueing on the admin side.

 ## Helper functions

-Additional helpers Javascript functions are in `/scripts/utils.js`:
+Additional helpers Javascript functions are in `/scripts/utils.js`.
+Should you need to add your own helper functions, this file has been provided and is chumked into its own build file:
 - qs: a shorthand querySelect which returns the first element matching the given CSS selector within the given parent element
 - qsa: a shorthand querySelectAll that returns an actual array of all elements matching the given CSS selector within the given parent element
 - createElement: a better version of document.createElement that allows for creating an HTML element and passing in an object of attributes